Zeta Emilianidou

-Zeta Emilianidou (Ζέτα Αιμιλιανίδου; 2 September 1954 – 6 June 2022) was a Cypriot lawyer and politician, who served as the Minister of Labour and Social Security of Cyprus from 4 April 2013 until her death on 6 June 2022.
+Zeta Emilianidou (Ζέτα Αιμιλιανίδου; 2 September 1954 – 6 June 2022) was a Cypriot lawyer and politician, who served as the Minister of Labour and Social Security of Cyprus from 2013 until her death in 2022.

 Career

 Emilianidou was born on 2 September 1954 in Nicosia, then British Cyprus, and received a degree in law from the Aristotle University of Thessaloniki and a master's degree in marketing from the Cyprus Institute of Marketing.
 After passing the Cyprus Bar Association examinations, she began practicing law in 1978.
 The following year she was appointed to work in the Customs Department.
 Between 1988 and 1992 she was a member of the team in charge of designing the VAT and developing its legislation.
 In 1992, Emilianidou became a senior VAT officer and four years later, in 1996, she was appointed first customs officer.

 On 2 May 2000, Emilianidou was appointed Deputy Director of the VAT Customs and Registry Department, and from 15 August 2001 until 14 March 2010 she was the Director of the VAT Customs and Registry Department, being also a member of the board of directors of the Cyprus Ports Authority.
 She was also part of the negotiation of the entrance of Cyprus to the European Union in 2004, in charge of customs legislation.

 In 2010 Emilianidou joined the Ministry of Energy, Commerce, Industry and Tourism, where she became its general director.
 In this position, which she held until 2 April 2013, she worked on issues such as the gradual diversification of the country's energy balance with the integration of natural gas and renewable energies, the attraction of foreign investment, the development of marinas or the creation of new golf courses.
 She also served as chairwoman of the Cyprus Energy Foundation and the Special Fund for Renewable Energy Sources and Energy Saving.